 A few years back I decided I was going to start measuring ingredients by weight for all my baking.
 I bought an OXO food scale and plunged into the world of pounds and ounces, and it completely transformed the way I bake.
 To this day, that scale is one of the best kitchen purchases I've ever made.
 Measuring the traditional way (by volume, with cups) works, but it's a flawed system.
 Ingredients are more likely to be measured incorrectly, which can potentially throw off a recipe completely.
 Flour in particular is one of the easiest ingredients to mis-measure, and at the same time one of the most important to measure correctly in order to ensure the success of a recipe.
 SO, if you don't own a scale, it's crucial that you measure your flour properly by hand.
 Today we're learning how to do that!
-Plus – even better – I’ve teamed up with OXO to give away a brand new 11 lb food scale to one veryyyy lucky reader.
-More details on that below!

-Now, if you ARE going to measure your flour by hand, here's how it's done:
+Now, if you ARE going to measure your flour by hand, here's how it's done.

-Step 1: Give your flour a good whisk to loosen it up; flour has a habit of settling and compacting, and one thing you never want to do is measure out a packed cup of flour.
+Give your flour a good whisk to loosen it up; flour has a habit of settling and compacting, and one thing you never want to do is measure out a packed cup of flour.

-Step 2: Lightly spoon flour into your measuring cup.
+Lightly spoon flour into your measuring cup.
 You don't want to scoop it straight into the cup because that'll cause that compacting that we don't want.

-Step 3: Use a knife to swipe away the excess flour and level off your cup.
+Use a knife to swipe away the excess flour and level off your cup.

-At this point, you should have a cup of flour that's properly measured.
+Once all is said and done, you should have a cup of flour that's properly measured.
 We call this the spoon-and-level method, and you'll see that specified for measuring flour in every recipe on the blog.